 - 020 8820 7233 020 8820 7233 07767007646 07767007646

 1 Hillman Street

 Buses: 30, 38, 388, 55, 106, 236, 242, 253, 276, 277, D6

 We provide a service to all children and young people with a permanent sensorineural hearing loss - mild to profound, affecting one or both ears.

-We also support children and young people with an ongoing conductive hearing loss where the impact is significant, usually those prescribed with hearing aids.
+We support children and young people with an ongoing conductive hearing loss where the impact is significant.

 Referrals to the service usually come through the following organisations:

 - The Newborn Hearing Screening Programme

 - Audiology Departments at Hackney Ark